Safety

 Developing human resources who can take Safety Basic Behavior

-• Five basic safety guidelines to prevent accidents while walking, including keeping hands out of pockets, and avoiding using one’s phone while walking.
+• Five basic safety guidelines to prevent accidents while walking, including keeping hands out of pockets, and avoiding using one’s phone while walking

-Moreover, in FY2021, we established Safety, Health, Environment fruitful Think and Act Center (SHE-TAC) within the MONOZUKURI Innovation Center with the aim of promoting the development of people who know the background and causes of past occupational accidents, consider countermeasures, take individual responsibility for matters of safety, and take initiative to implement preventive measures.
+Moreover, in fiscal 2021, we established Safety, Health, Environment fruitful Think and Act Center (SHE-TAC) within the MONOZUKURI Innovation Center with the aim of promoting the development of human resources who know the background and causes of past occupational accidents, consider countermeasures, take individual responsibility for matters of safety, and take initiative to implement preventive measures.
+SHE-TAC has continuously fostered the development of safety and accident prevention-focused company members, providing training at various levels, including for newly-hired and newly-promoted company members, as well as for members at affiliates in Japan.

 Comments from participants